Alon1215/wed_arrangement_solver/README.md

 - Login works

 Not finished:
-- Increase engine capabilities to larger inputs (current capabillity <= 20, considering changing to an approximation algorithm).
+- Increase engine capabilities to larger inputs (considering changing to an approximation algorithm).
 - Input reader (JSON).
 - Website and UI.